ccha23/miml/part1/variational.md

 dQ(z) = dP_{\R{Z}}(z) \iff r(z)  = \frac{dP_{\R{Z}}(z)}{dP_{\R{Z}'}(z)}.
 $$

++++

 ---

 +++

-Once again, a neural network can be trained to approximate it by gradient descent on the lower bound of the divergence.
+A neural network can be trained to approximate it by gradient descent on the lower bound of the divergence.

 +++